 Web Services focuses on distributed application development using web services and the service-oriented architecture paradigm.
-Web Application Design and Development program students learn about service orchestration, the basics of middleware, and their roles in distributed application architecture.
-Prerequisites: WA120, WA180
+Hunter Business School students learn about service orchestration, the basics of middleware, and their roles in distributed application architecture.
+Course Prerequisites: WA120, WA180

 Fundamentals of Digital Security and Software Development Life Cycle Methodology

 Covered in this computer coding course are the basics of IT security, the different types of common threats, and protective measures to avoid security pitfalls.
 The curriculum includes exercises that expose common security issues and teaches how these issues can be preemptively avoided.

 The software development lifecycle component of the course introduces aspects of methodology and the roles that IT professionals play in the various stages of a project.
 Web programming and computer coding students learn how to collect and document requirements, translate them to application design, and trace each project artifact to its original scope.
 Course Prerequisite: WA100

 All sections of the course of study were developed to provide web programming and computer coding students with the practical hands-on experience necessary for working in the field.
 Career development knowledge, skills, and abilities are part of the foundation of this Web Application Design and Development diploma program and have been integrated throughout so that Hunter Business School students are properly prepared for the employment process.
 Throughout the computer coding training program, and during this Career Development course, web programming and computer coding students prepare for their job search.
 Course Prerequisite: None

 Team Project II